Elhen15/seed-service/README.md

 1. http server using express
 2. swageer using swagger-ui-express & swagger-jsdoc
 3. kafka using kafka-node
-4. logger using skyPath logger, build on winston
+4. logger using sky-path-logger logger, build on winston
 5. oracle db using ???
 6. mongo db using mongodb
 7. json validation using ajv